-A test has been performed on a composite from Lynx Bulk Sample to determine the recovery of the gravity concentrate to intensive leach.
-Each of the e-GRG concentrate pass has been leached using 0.05 g LeachAid, Hydrogen Peroxide to maintain a dissolved oxygen value higher than 20 ppm and 20.0 g/L cyanide for 24 hours.
-The gold and silver recoveries were very high, yielding values higher than 98.0% and 94.4% respectively.
+A test has been performed on a composite from Lynx bulk sample to determine the recovery of the gravity concentrate to intensive leach.
+Each of the e-GRG concentrate passes have been leached using 0.05 g LeachAid2, Hydrogen Peroxide to maintain a dissolved oxygen value higher than 20 ppm and 20.0 g/L cyanide for 24 hours.
+The gold and silver recoveries were very high, yielding values higher than 98.0% and 94.4%, respectively.
 Results are presented in Table 13-5.